 IN WITNESS WHEREOF the undersigned, being duly authorised thereto by their respective Governments, have signed this Protocol.

-DONE in duplicate at Quito this fifteenth day of January, 2019, in the Japanese, Spanish and English languages, all texts being equally authentic.
-In the case of any divergence of interpretation, the English text shall prevail.
+DONE in duplicate at Tokyo this twelfth day of December, 2019 in the Japanese and English languages, both texts being equally authentic.

-For Japan: Yuji Sudo For the Republic of Ecuador: José Valencia
+For Japan: For Jamaica: